 God Hand (2006)

-A niche gem that was criminally misunderstood by some on its release, God Hand is Resident Evil creator Shinji Mikami's wholly unique take on the walk-along beat 'em up, mixing broad humour with strategic combat.
+A niche gem that was criminally misunderstood by some on its release, God Hand is Resident Evil creator Shinji Mikami's wholly unique take on the walk-along beat 'em up, mixing broad humor with strategic combat.
 The unusual camera angle placed behind the player-controlled Gene means you have to keep aware of all that's around you, but get used to it and this game just sings.
-Today's crop of all-action games are mostly so far up their own arses that it's hard to care about any inventive systems at play; God Hand, though, is refreshingly free of pretension.
-It gleefully throws razor-sharp wit, inspired ideas and vibrant colour at the player.
-Gears of War wants you to empathise with a group of grunting animated meat men.
+Today's crop of all-action games are mostly so far up their own asses that it's hard to care about any inventive systems at play; God Hand, though, is refreshingly free of pretension.
+It gleefully throws razor-sharp wit, inspired ideas, and vibrant color at the player.
+Gears of War wants you to empathize with a group of grunting animated meat men.
 In God Hand, you punch a Luchador gorilla repeatedly in the face.
 No contest.

 Shadow of Memories (2001)

 Out of all the games on this list, Shadow of Memories has aged the worst.
 Even back in 2001, it looked a little ropey and can be incredibly confusing to play.
 However, its storytelling ambitions cannot be denied.
 It's a densely plotted time-traveling tale where you play Eike, a man attempting to prevent his own murder by hopping back and forth through several eras, and another PS2 game where the player's actions have far-reaching consequences.